f-bn/ansible-role-k0s/README.md

 Ansible role to install and configure k0s Kubernetes distribution.

 **Note**: this role only installs the k0s binary, push configurations and start the service on target hosts.
-You need to create a playbook to orchestrate a complete cluster bootstrap (see [examples](examples/bootstrap-cluster.yml))
+You need to create a playbook to orchestrate a complete cluster bootstrap (see [examples](examples/bootstrap-cluster.yml) folder)

 **Table of Contents**